Everest View Trek

 • Alpine Ramble’s complimentary free T-shirt, route map, and a duffel bag

-• Oximeter to measure your oxygen and Pulse level during the trek in the mountain, it’s very useful for all the trekkers to be aware of the high altitude sickness.
+• An oximeter is used to measure your oxygen and pulse level during the trek in the mountain; it’s very useful for all the trekkers to be aware of high altitude sickness.

 • A basic first-aid box

-• Emergency rescue operation assistance in arranged in case of complex health conditions (funded by your Travel Insurance)
+• Emergency rescue operation assistance is arranged in case of complex health conditions (funded by your Travel Insurance)

 • All government, Local taxes, VAT, and official Expenses